Futurescaper/Futuregrapher/README.md

 This library combines a number of D3 and custom features into a dynamic graph visualization library.
 It allows you to work with collapsible clusters as a way of grouping nodes.

 Meteor
 ------
-The d3graph library is a standalone Meteor package (installed with mrt add d3graph) that allows for easy creation and manipulation of a D3 force-directed graph.
-It is a separate Git repository, available at https://github.com/Futurescaper/meteor-d3graph.
-When changes are made to this project, the version number (in smart.json) must be incremented and the package must be released to Atmosphere via “mrt release .” - to update the package without incrementing its version, use “mrt publish .”
+The library works as a standalone Meteor package (installed with mrt add futuregrapher) that allows for easy creation and manipulation of a D3 force-directed graph.
+It is a separate Git repository, available at https://github.com/Futurescaper/Futuregrapher.

 The package exists on Atmosphere at: https://atmosphere.meteor.com/package/d3graph